RohanHanda/NLPUsingMarkovModels/README.md

 - Evaluating generated text for coherence and variety
 - Applying genetic algorithms for text analysis
 - Building cipher decryption algorithms, spam detector, sentiment analysis tool and an article spinner

+## Project Descriptions

+- CipherDecrypter : This code decrypts a simple substitution cipher using probabilities learned from English text (like Moby Dick).
+It creates a random cipher (letter substitution), learns letter and word probabilities from real text, scores how likely a decoded message is, tries to guess the original message using these scores.

+- PoetryGenerator : This notebook trains a Markov chain-based text generator using poetry by Robert Frost.
+It builds probability dictionaries from word sequences (first- and second-order Markov models).
+Then, it uses these probabilities to generate new poetry that mimics Frost’s style.

 ## ✅ Status